-In the case of project work, a committee of faculty members

-constituted by the Head of the Department / Dean of the School will carry out three periodic reviews.
+In the case of project work, a committee of faculty members constituted by the Head of the Department / Dean of the School will carry out three periodic reviews.
 Based on the project report submitted by the students, an oral examination (viva voce) shall be conducted as semester end examination by an external examiner approved by the Controller of Examinations.
 The weightage for periodic reviews shall be 50%.
 Of the remaining 50%, 20% shall be for the project report and 30% for the viva voce examination.

-- 12.8 Assessment of seminars and comprehension shall be carried out by a committee of faculty members constituted by the Head of the Department. - 12.9 For the first attempt of the arrear theory examination, the internal assessment marks scored for a course during first appearance shall be used for grading along with the marks scored in the arrear examination.
+12.8 Assessment of seminars and comprehension shall be carried out by a committee of faculty members constituted by the Head of the assessment marks scored for a course during first appearance shall be used for grading along with the marks scored in the arrear examination.
 From the subsequent appearance onwards, full weightage shall be assigned to the marks scored in the semester end examination and the internal assessment marks secured during the course of study shall become invalid.
 In case of laboratory integrated theory courses, after one regular and one arrear appearance, the internal mark of theory component is invalid and full weightage shall be assigned to the marks scored in the semester end examination for theory component.
 There shall be no arrear or improvement examination for lab components.